 - 6 – 2018 – From Helsinki to Gabarone Progress Report

-Women in Sport Consortium de recherche Aotearoa New Zealand
+Women in Sport Aotearoa New Zealand Research Consortium

 In 2018, Women in Sport Aotearoa convened New Zealand’s largest independent group of academics dedicated to investigating the barriers that stand in the way of equity for women and girls in sport and identifying opportunities for positive change.
 It is chaired by Professor Sarah Leberman, Women in Sport Aotearoa co-founder and co-chair and respected researcher with 25+ years’ experience.
 It includes key researchers from 7 of the 8 New Zealand Universities: